CenturyLinkCloud/PublicKB/Support/how-do-i-escalate-a-ticket.md

 ### Steps

-1. Please review the Ticket Prioritization Matrix so that you understand what priority your ticket should be.</li>
+1. Please review the Ticket Prioritization Matrix so that you understand what priority your ticket should be.
 2. Email escalation@t3n.zendesk.com with the following information:

   **Subject:** ESCALATION: Ticket - &lt;your ticket number&gt;